 Medical foods do not have to undergo premarket approval by FDA.
-But medical food firms must comply with other requirements, such as good manufacturing practices and registration of food facilities.
-Medical foods do not have to include nutrition information on their labels, and any claims in their labeling must be truthful and non-misleading.
+But medical food companies must comply with other requirements, such as good manufacturing practices and registration of food facilities.
+Medical foods do not have to include nutrition information on their labels, and any claims in their labeling must be truthful and not misleading.

 FDA does not approve infant formulas before they can be marketed.
-However, manufacturers of infant formula are subject to FDA’s regulatory oversight.
+But manufacturers of infant formula are subject to FDA’s regulatory oversight.

 Manufacturers must ensure that infant formula complies with federal nutrient requirements.
-Manufacturers are required to register with FDA and provide the agency with a notification before marketing a new formula.
+Manufacturers must register with FDA and provide the agency with a notification before marketing a new formula.

 Unlike new drugs, dietary supplements are not reviewed and approved by FDA based on their safety and effectiveness.
-Most dietary supplements that contain a new dietary ingredient (a dietary ingredient not marketed in the United States before October 15, 1994) require a notification to FDA 75 days before marketing.
+Unless an exception applies, dietary supplements that contain a new dietary ingredient (a dietary ingredient not marketed in the United States before Oct.
+15, 1994) require a notification to FDA at least 75 days before marketing.

-The notification must include the information that was the manufacturer or distributor’s basis for concluding that the dietary supplement will reasonably be expected to be safe.
-After dietary supplements are on the market, FDA evaluates their safety through research and adverse event monitoring.
+The notification must include the information that provides the manufacturer’s or distributor’s basis for concluding that the dietary supplement will reasonably be expected to be safe.
+When public health concerns arise about a dietary supplement after the product is on the market, FDA evaluates the product’s safety through research and adverse event monitoring.

 FDA does not approve individual food labels before food products can be marketed.
 But FDA regulations require nutrition information to appear on most foods, including dietary supplements.
-Also, any claims on food products must be truthful and non-misleading, and must comply with any special requirements for the type of claim.
+Also, any claims on food products must be truthful and not misleading, and must comply with any regulatory requirements for the type of claim.

-Manufacturers are required to provide the serving size of the food and information about the nutrient content of each serving on the “Nutrition Facts” panel of the food label (or on the “Supplement Facts” panel for dietary supplements.)
+Manufacturers must provide the serving size of the food and specified information about the nutrient content of each serving on the “Nutrition Facts” panel of the food label (or on the “Supplement Facts” panel for dietary supplements).